 Protection of companion animals:

 Saving Dinah, a community feature film, is our latest endeavour.
-Please visit the Saving Dinah website or click here to read our July 2012 “Dear friend” letter.
+Please visit the Saving Dinah website for more information.

-We continue working with municipalities across Canada who want to implement progressive and humane animal care and control programmes, such as in the City of Calgary.
+We continue working with municipalities across Canada who want to implement progressive and humane animal care and control programmes.

 We are currently focused on Quebec and Ontario because they use more dogs and cats for experimental purposes than any of the other provinces in the country.